psalvaggio/cppregpattern/README.md

 Registry<Base, Args...>
 ```

-where Base is the base class of the inheritance tree and Args are the parameters of the common constructor.
+where `Base` is the base class of the inheritance tree and `Args` are the parameters of the common constructor.
 It is recommended to use a template alias for code readability.
 For instance, if the shared constructor takes an int and a string const reference,

 ```c++
 using BaseFactory = Registry<Base, int, const std::string&>;
 ```

-In order to register a subclass, a number of macros have been defined in registry.h.
+In order to register a subclass, a number of macros have been defined in `registry.h`.
 If the string class name is to be used for constructing the class, the use,

 ```c++
 class Derived : public Base {